kawasima/enkan/docs/src/content/guide/controller.md

 ### Parameters

-Parameters are a map represents a query string and a url encoded form.
+`Parameters` is a map represents a query string and a url encoded form.

 ### UserPrincipal

+`UserPrincipal` represents an authenticated user.
+It is available when `AuthenticationMiddleware` is used.

+### Session

+### Flash

+Flash is a short time session.

 ## Validation